syjk129/trendnineweb/README.md

 # TrendNine

+## Staging Environments
+Push to the staging environment for changes to pre-production, and update master to deploy to production

 ## Getting Started
 Install the following plugins for your editor.
 We have config files that will stylize our code to be consistent.
 We recommend using VSCode for development.